 LOGGINGmode of the database or tablespaces might improve conversion performance, though at the expense of the ability to perform media recovery.

 The conversion of some partitioned tables might fail due to error ORA-14402, because the tables do not have the row movement option enabled.

 Some tables have been excluded from conversion.

 Convertibility issues in some of the columns will be ignored and the columns will be converted despite the resulting data.

 You can choose to ignore some of the warnings and start the conversion, but ensure that you understand all the implications.

 Blocking issues, marked with red color, are issues that prevent the DMU to enter the conversion phase.
 They are known to cause problems in the database, if ignored.
 You must resolve all blocking issues before you can proceed with converting the database.
-After all issues are resolved, the Status area for the "Step 3: Resolve Migration Issues" section shows "No unresolved convertibility issue found" and proceeding to the conversion is considered safe.
+After all issues are resolved, the status area in this section shows the message "No unresolved convertibility issue found" and proceeding with the conversion process is considered safe.

 To view the status of a migration:

 - Click the Migration Status tab in the Client pane.